valerybugakov/interview-answers/javascript/README.md

 The difference is that `apply` lets you invoke the function with arguments as an array;
 `call` requires the parameters to be listed explicitly.
 A useful mnemonic is "A for array and C for comma."

+## When would you use `document.write()`?
+Generally `document.write` is considered a bad practice.
+But it is the simpliest way to include third party content into the document.
+Also the shortest, and it does not cause any conflicts.
+You may also use `document.write` to:
+* include styles that should only work if JavaScript is enabled.
+* alter all the content of the iframe (this approach have been used to partially update the page before AJAX)

 ## What's the difference between an "attribute" and a "property"?
 ### Attribute
 1. Attributes are defined by HTML, all definitions inside HTML tag are attributes.